tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 ### Institutional access

-The most common option to access Scopus is through a university and/or library, either by means of an authentication or just by simply being connected to the Wifi.
+The most common option to access Scopus is through a university and/or library, either by means of an authentication or just by simply being connected to the Wi-Fi.

 Follow these steps for a smooth start to the Scopus experience:

-1. Make sure you are connected to the university Wifi or the VPN.
+1. Make sure you are connected to the university Wi-Fi or the VPN.

 2. Navigate to the [Scopus landing page](https://www.elsevier.com/products/scopus), it should look as follows: